YunzhiZhang/vegMonitor/README.md

 For a detailed look on how to acquire and pre-process remote sensing data, please refer to the following GitHub repository: https://github.com/AtreyaSh/geeBulkFilter

-### 2. Vegetation classification using field data and the random forests algorithm
+### 2. Supervised classification on vegetation using field data and the random forests algorithm

 [Still under development...]

-### 3. Vegetation loss detection using a rasterized Mann-Whitney technique
+### 3. Vegetation loss detection using a custom-rasterized Mann-Whitney technique

 [Still under development...]